thombergs/spring-boot-devtools-gradle-plugin/README.md

 ### Restart after changing files
 Run `./gradlew restart` any time you have changed a Java file or a resources file.
 The Spring Boot app should restart within a couple of seconds and if you have a [Live Reload plugin](http://livereload.com/) installed in your browser, the page should refresh and make the changes visible.

+Configure this task to a hot key in your IDE to trigger the restart comfortably from within the IDE.

 ### Configure multi-module builds

 What if you have a Gradle module for your Spring Boot app and one or more Gradle modules that contribute to its classpath?
 This was the main reason for developing this plugin!